-Promo: Get a $100 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account!
-Limited time only until April 30th.
+Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account!

 Wealthsimple Trade clients can buy at the IPO price before it hits the larger market.
 The first step is to open a self-directed investing account, and then subscribe to Questrade’s IPO bulletin to stay informed about when new IPOs and secondary issues are announced.
 You can also use the online chat feature to speak with a representative about the process involved in IPO investing.

 On Questrade, you can buy IPOs and new issues commission-free with a minimum $5,000 purchase.
 But before you go hog wild, temper your expectations!
 It’s unlikely you’ll get to buy at the IPO price on the stock – that goes to the early bird investors.
 Once the bell rings to open trading for the day, the action can be fast and furious, with prices quickly moving higher or lower throughout the day.

 Rumours abound when it comes to IPOs, but talk doesn’t always translate into a public filing.
 For instance, Airbnb has been rumoured to go public for years and was reportedly close to filing IPO papers before the coronavirus pandemic shuttered most of their business.
 But Airbnb revenues returned in the summer, prompting the company to officially file to go public in August 2020.
 Its aiming to raise $3 billion when its IPO launches in December.